Alois Brandstetter

 Alois Brandstetter (born 5 December 1938, in Pichl bei Wels) is an Austrian writer and philologist.
-A graduate of Petrinum Linz, and the University of Vienna, he was a researcher for Old Germanic studies at the Saarland University, and was a later a professor at the University of Salzburg and the University of Klagenfurt.
+A graduate of Petrinum Linz, and the University of Vienna, he was a researcher for Old Germanic studies at the Saarland University, and was later a professor at the University of Salzburg and the University of Klagenfurt.
 He has a received an Austrian Decoration for Science and Art, a Kulturpreis des Landes Oberösterreich, and Heinrich Gleißner Prize.